American Pleads Guilty in Death of British Teen

-Anne Sacoolas pleaded guilty on Thursday on charges of careless driving after striking British teenager Harry Dunn on his motorcycle while she was driving on the wrong side of the road near a military base in the United Kingdom, BBC News reports.
+Anne Sacoolas pleaded guilty on Thursday on charges of careless driving after striking British teenager Harry Dunn while driving on the wrong side of the road near a military base in the United Kingdom, BBC News reports.

 The maximum sentence for causing death by careless driving in the U.K. is five years in prison, but more often community punishment or a suspended jail sentence is handed down.

-Charlotte Charles, Dunn's mother, told BBC News that she and her family "didn't wish to separate her [Sacoolas] from her children, it's not their fault."
+Charlotte Charles, Dunn’s mother, told BBC News that she and her family "didn't wish to separate her from her children, it's not their fault".

 She added that "Getting to court and getting to where we are now has been the most monumental thing for me because I can talk to [Harry] now and tell him we've done it, promise complete.”